SteveMacenski/ABB-IRB120-MultiRobot-Downloader/README.md

 This repository will also act as a staging ground for my updated ABB_Drivers package which will enable 2 or more robots to interact in ROS with a single IRC5 controller.
 Setup instructions for how to setup multiple robots and changes to the ROS-I abb_driver will be included.

+## Instructions for modification of abb_driver for multiple robots through ethernet connection to an IRC5 with additional drive modules.
+TBA